-- why do people commit crimes of petty theft? - do you have an experience where someone committed such a crime saying it was necessary? - what should you do when you see theft?
+- why do people commit crimes of petty theft? - Do you have an experience where someone committed such a crime saying it was necessary? - what should you do when you see theft?
 Inform the owner?
 Restrain the thief?
-Call police? - what should the owner do? - what should the police do? - what should the suspect do? - what should the suspect's family do if he/she is detained for a long time? - what should the judge do if the defendant says he was tortured by the police? - what is meant by the universal human right: "Everyone is presumed innocent until proved guilty"? - what would you do if you were mistakenly arrested (you are not guilty)?
+Call police? - what should the owner do? - what should the police do? - what should the suspect do? - what should the suspect's family do if he/she is detained for a long time? - what is meant by the universal human right: "Everyone is presumed innocent until proved guilty"? - what would you do if you were mistakenly arrested (you are not guilty)?

 Appendix for Exercise 21.
-Universal Declaration of Human Rights (1948).
+Universal Declaration of Human Rights(1948), Ethiopian Constitution